bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 **enable** is by default True, and is automatically set to False if the send_delProperty() method is called.
 When False no further data is sent by this property and any incoming values are ignored, until the enable attribute is set True again.
 Calling send_delProperty() therefore has the effect of removing the property from the client.

+To re-enable a vector, set this attribute to True, also the device enable attribute must be True, and then call the vector send_defVector() method.

 If in the initial state of the device, it is required that a particular property should be hidden, then when the vector is first created, set vector.enable = False, and the vector will be disabled until the enable attribute is set True, and the vector send_defVector() method called, which informs the client of the existence of this property.

 Each vector is also a mapping of membername to memberVALUE  - note, not member object, rather it is the value held by the member.
 In the LEDDriver example, the value of the vector member is set by::